bugout-dev/github-demo/README.md

 Bugout is a knowledge management system for software teams.
 Continious integration tools represented by:

-**Locust** summaries is a [tool](https://github.com/bugout-dev/locust) which run static analysis in CI/CD environments and post summaries to pull requests.
+**Locust summary** is a [tool](https://github.com/bugout-dev/locust) which run static analysis in CI/CD environments and post summaries to pull requests.

 ![Screenshot of Locust summary](img/locust-example-1.png)

 Users can also use a JSON representation of this metadata in their CI/CD environments to program checks like: "Every time we add a function, we should add a test in the corresponding testing module."

-**CI/CD Checks** - a checklist of external actions that must be taken before a change can be deployed.
+**CI Checks** - a checklist of external actions that must be taken before a change can be deployed.
 This checklist can include things like running database migrations, setting environment variables, or modifying a load balancer.

 ![Screenshot of check require](img/ci-example-1.png)

-### Advantages of using Continuous Integration
+### Advantages and Key Features

 For workflows, with a heavier downside for errors, human oversight is important.
-Consider a service which, in addition to the behavior described above:
+Consider a service which:
+- Help developer to emits metadata describing AST-level changes to your code base between git revisions
-- Provided users with a checklist of manual actions to complete
+- Provide users with a checklist of manual actions to complete
-- Allowed users to check off items from that list one by one
+- Allow users to check off items from that list one by one
-- Refused to progress to completion until all manual actions were complete
+- Refuse to progress to completion until all manual actions were complete

 ### Install Bugout GitHub Bot